ekuiter/torte/README.md

 - **draft experiments** for selected feature models first, then generalize them to a larger corpus later,
 - **execute experiments** on a remote machine without having to bother with technical setup,
-- **distribute fully-automated replication packages** when an experiment is ready for publication, and
+- **distribute fully-automated reproduction packages** when an experiment is ready for publication, and
 - **adapt and update existing experiments** without needing to resort to clone-and-own practices.

 This one-liner will get you started with the [default experiment](experiments/default.sh) (Docker required):